cdopt/cdopt.github.io/docs/_sources/md_files/apis/manifold_np/oblique_np.md

 `tensor2array(x)` (callable)

 Transfer the variable of the manifold to the numpy Nd-array while keep its shape.
-Default settings are provided in the `core.backbone_torch`.
+Default settings are provided in the `core.backbone_autograd`.

 `array2tensor(x)` (callable)

 Transfer the numpy Nd-array to the variable of the manifold while keep its shape.
-Default settings are provided in the `core.backbone_torch`.
+Default settings are provided in the `core.backbone_autograd`.